reverb256/QuantumRhythm/void-ssh-setup.md

-# Void IDE + Replit SSH Connection Guide
+# Zephyr AI Development Bridge - Void IDE Integration

+This guide helps you connect Void IDE to your Zephyr AI consciousness development environment.

 ## Step 1: SSH Connection from Your PC (10.1.1.110)